-So you made it to New York and on your first full day you’re eager to go see New York’s most famous landmark: The Statue of Liberty.
+So you made it to New York and on your first full day you’re eager to go see one of the most famous New York landmarks: The Statue of Liberty.

 The Statue of Liberty, or Liberty Enlightening the World as originally named by its architect Bartholdi, is located on the Liberty Island and accessible only by ferry.
 Hurricane Sandy damaged the island, but luckily not the Statue, closing it down to public for a few months.
 The park, however, reopened last July.
 Let’s all hope no other catastrophe is coming its way and you’ll be able to experience her majesty for yourself.

 First, get to the Battery Park.
 It’s quite a nice park and you might prefer checking it out after you’re back.
 Follow the signs to the ticket counter and get your ferry tickets.
 The schedules keep changing slightly, you can see their updated overview here.

 As your boat arrives, just get on and make sure to secure a spot with a view!
 It’s preferable to stand by the railing.
 Leave the seats to the elderly.
 Better to have a nice view of approaching the Statue than let your legs relax.

 Can you go inside the Statue of Liberty?